AdobeDocs/audience-manager.fr-FR/help/using/features/profile-merge-rules/merge-rules-start.md

  ;</code>
 </pre>

 In the namespace key-value pair, the `*`MCORG`*` variable is your [!DNL Experience Cloud] Organization ID.
-If you don&#39;t have this ID, you can find it in the [!UICONTROL Administration] section of the [!DNL Experience Cloud] dashboard.
-Vous devez disposer des autorisations d&#39;administrateur pour afficher ce tableau de bord.
+If you don't have this ID, you can find it in the [!UICONTROL Administration] section of the [!DNL Experience Cloud] dashboard.
+Vous devez disposer des autorisations d'administrateur pour afficher ce tableau de bord.
 See [Administration: Core Services](https://marketing.adobe.com/resources/help/en_US/mcloud/?f=admin_getting_started.html).

 ### Configuration de SDK